KaranChawlaD/KaranChawlaD/README.md

 <div align="center">

-*"The best way to predict the future is to build it. - someone I agree with"*
+*"The best way to predict the future is to build it." - someone I agree with*

 ![Visitor Count](https://komarev.com/ghpvc/?username=KaranChawlaD&style=flat-square&color=58a6ff&label=profile+views)